-The Go to Symbol feature (Shift+Alt+T) searches for methods, fields and other file members by name, solution-wide.
+The Go to Symbol command searches for methods, fields and other file members by name, solution-wide.
 The command is available by pressing Shift+Alt+T. Note that all ReSharper's 'Go to' commands, including Go to Symbol, support case-insensitive CamelHumps.
 That is, you can find a member quicker by entering its initial character and any subsequent characters that its name contains — for example, you can find testFixedSizeBuffer by entering tfixs.

 Go to Base

 You can navigate up the hierarchy to base type or method by positioning the caret on a

 usage or declaration of a

 type or method in the editor and pressing Alt+Home.

 By the way, you can also see when a method overrides, implements, or hides another method by looking at special gutter icons that appear to the left from the method declaration.
 Click the icon to navigate up the methods hierarchy.